opentrials/processors/docs/overview.md

 This code will trigger `processors.<name>.process(conf, conn, *args)` call.

-## Shared library
+## Base library

-For developers convenient there are shared library of reusable components to write processors in a `processors.base` module.
+For developers convenient in a `processors.base` module there are shared library of reusable components to write processors.

 ### Processors